Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Meta-Analysis with an (Optimal) Transformed Surrogate

 \section{Meta-Analysis with an (Optimal) Transformed Surrogate}

-The main measure of surrogacy in the canonical MA framework is the (squared) Pearson correlation between the treatment effects on the surrogate and clinical endpoint: $\alpha$ and $\beta$, respectively \parencite[see, e.g.,][]{sargent2005disease, weir2022informed, buyse2008individual}.
-This is the so-called \textit{trial-level correlation}, as it is based on trial-level treatment effects, which quantifies the so-called \textit{trial-level surrogacy}.
+The main measure of surrogacy in the canonical MA framework is the (squared) Pearson correlation between the treatment effects on the surrogate and the clinical endpoint.
+This is the \textit{trial-level correlation}, which quantifies the \textit{trial-level surrogacy} \parencite[see, e.g.,][]{sargent2005disease, weir2022informed, buyse2008individual}.

-In the previous section, we introduced the treatment effect on the transformed surrogate, $\alpha^g$, for an arbitrary function $g$.
-One could define the optimal function in terms of trial-level surrogacy as the function that maximizes the correlation between $\alpha^g$ and $\beta$: $g_{opt} := \arg \max_g \text{Corr}(\alpha^g, \beta)$ where $\text{Corr}(\alpha^g, \beta)$ is the Pearson correlation between $\alpha^g$ and $\beta$.
+In the previous section, we introduced the treatment effect on the transformed surrogate, $\alpha^g$, for an arbitrary function $g: \mathcal{X} \times \mathcal{S} \to \mathbb{R}$.
+One could define the optimal function in terms of best performance as a trial-level surrogate as the function that maximizes the correlation between $\alpha^g$ and $\beta$: $g_{\text{opt}} := \arg \max_g \text{Corr}(\alpha^g, \beta)$ where $\text{Corr}(\alpha^g, \beta)$ is the Pearson correlation between $\alpha^g$ and $\beta$.
 However, implementing this is not practically feasible because the number of independent trials is usually very small (e.g., there are six independent trials in our application) and, hence, overfitting will occur.
 An alternative approach to finding a (near-)optimal $g$ is needed.

-As mentioned in the introduction, \textcite{athey2019surrogate} proposed a method that allows for inference about the treatment effect on $Y$ in a given trial where only $(X, Z, S)'$ were observed.
+As mentioned in the introduction, \textcite{athey2025surrogate} proposed a method that allows for inference about the treatment effect on $Y$ in a given trial where only $(X, Z, S)$ were observed.
 This method relies on two key identifying assumptions, which we will informally translate to the MA framework: (i) surrogacy and (ii) comparability.
-We only present these assumptions and the corresponding identification arguments informally because they serve as a justification of our choice for an ``optimal" $g$, but our approach remains valid (but may no longer be optimal) under violations of surrogacy and comparability. \begin{assumption}[surrogacy] Under the within-trial distribution $P^T$ in any trial $T \in \mathbb{T}$, the clinical endpoint $Y$ is conditionally independent of the treatment assignment $Z$ given the baseline covariates $X$ and the surrogate $S$:
+We only present these assumptions and the corresponding identification arguments informally because they serve as a justification of our choice for an ``optimal" $g$, but our approach remains valid (but may no longer be optimal) under violations of surrogacy and comparability. \begin{assumption}[surrogacy] $\forall \; T \in \mathbb{T}: Y \perp Z \mid X, S \quad \text{for} \quad (X, Z, S, Y) \sim P^T$. \end{assumption} The comparability assumption, stated below, involves the surrogate index $g_0$ which we define as